datudar/equity-risk-model/README.md

 ### Risk Analysis

-The total risk is defined as the square root of the sum of the squared factor risk and squared specific risk.
+For the portfolio, benchmark, and active portfolios, the total risk is defined as the square root of the sum of the squared factor risk and squared specific risk.
 Risk is further decomposed at both the stock-level and factor-level.
 And, for each level, we calculate the following three risk measures:

 - Marginal contribution to risk
 - Contribution to risk
 - Percent contribution to risk

-These measures are available as methods on the portfolio, benchmark, and active portfolios.
+These measures are available as the following methods:

 **Portfolio-level**